wso2/docs-ei/en/ballerina-integrator/docs/learn/integration-tutorials/sending-a-simple-message-to-a-service/README.md

----
-title: Sending a Simple Message to a Service
+# Sending a Simple Message to a Service
----

 Let’s try a simple scenario where a patient makes an inquiry specifying the doctor's specialization (category) to retrieve a list of doctors that match the specialization.
 The required information is available in a backend microservice written as a Ballerina service.
 We configure an API resource using Ballerina to receive the client request, instead of the client sending messages directly to the back-end service, thereby decoupling the client and the back-end service.